 - Next, to upload your Laravel translation files to Lokalise, run:

 . - Return to the newly created Lokalise project.
 All your translation keys and values should be there.
-You can modify them as much as you like by editing, deleting, and adding new ones.
-You can filter the keys; for example, you can find the untranslated ones which is very convenient.
+You can modify them as much as you like by editing or deleting, and adding new ones.
+You can filter the keys; for instance, you can find any untranslated ones which is very convenient.

 - When you are ready, download the edited translations back to Laravel by running: